Trentonom0r3/PyShiftAE/README.md

     - [Setup](https://github.com/Trentonom0r3/PyShiftAE/blob/main/CONTRIBUTING.md#environment-setup)
     - [Review Process](https://github.com/Trentonom0r3/PyShiftAE/blob/main/CONTRIBUTING.md#review-process)
     - [Acknowledgements](https://github.com/Trentonom0r3/PyShiftAE/blob/main/CONTRIBUTING.md#acknowledgements)
+      - All contributors will be acknowledged in the project repository.
+Your contributions, no matter how small, are valuable to us and the community.

 ### Problem Statement
 ExtendScript, the established scripting language in AE, poses certain limitations particularly around sophisticated tasks such as pixel or audio data manipulation.
 Its capabilities are somewhat confined, often demanding a transition to the more complex C++ SDK for advanced functionalities.